Spencer-Gardner/CS260/notes.md

 Each click increments the count.

 15. _What are React Hooks used for?_
-React Hooks are a feature introduced in React 16.8 that allow functional components to use state, lifecycle methods, and other React features without needing to write a class.
-Hooks provide a way to reuse stateful logic across components and offer a more concise and readable way to manage state and side effects in functional components.
-Handle the State; Handle Life-Cycle Events; Modify State of the Component
+React 'Hooks' are a feature introduced in React 16.8 that allow functional components to use state, lifecycle methods, and other React features without needing to write a class.
+Hooks provide a way to reuse stateful logic across components and offer a more concise and readable way to manage state and side effects in functional components. --> (Handle the State; Handle Life-Cycle Events; Modify State of the Component)

 16. _What is the useEffect hook used for?_
 Allows you to perform side effects after the component has rendered or when certain dependencies have changed; monitors life-cycle and modify a state in response to a change in another state.